Classic Trial Preview, Tips, Runners & Trends (Classic Trial Day)

 Classic Trial Past Winners

 Here are the Classic Trial past winners for the last 10 renewals.
-Each row details the year of the race, the horse which won, along with the age & weight of the horse.
-Also detailed is the stall where the horse came from and the total number of runners in the race.
+Each row details the race year, the winning horse, and the horse's age & weight.
+Also detailed is the stall from which the horse came and the total number of runners in the race.
 The horse's trainer and the jockey at the time of winning the Classic Trial are also displayed, along with the starting price at which the horse was sent off.

 Race Notes: The 2020 renewal was switched to the Kempton racecourse.
 Chabal was disqualified from the 2010 renewal, and Azmeel was promoted to first after testing positive for a banned substance.
 The 2023 renewal was abandoned due to unsafe ground.